Social Icons

 Directed by Frank Capra

-It Happened One Night is one of the only three movies since the commencement of the Academy Awards to have been able to win all five major Academy Awards (Best Picture, Best Director, Best Actor, Best Actress, and Best Screenplay), a feat that would not be matched until One Flew Over the Cuckoo's Nest in 1975 and of cause latter on in 1991, Anthony Hopkins The Silence of the Lambs followed suit.
+It Happened One Night is one of only three movies in Academy Awards history to have won all five major Oscars—Best Picture, Best Director, Best Actor, Best Actress, and Best Screenplay.
+This feat wouldn’t be matched until One Flew Over the Cuckoo’s Nest in 1975, and later in 1991 when Anthony Hopkins’ The Silence of the Lambs followed suit.

-The movie plot is about Ellie Andrews (Claudette Colbert) who has been whisked away by her father in his yacht to keep her away from her new husband King Westley.
-Ellie then jumps ship, swim to shore and heads off to New York to meet with King Westley.
-On her way she meets a reporter Peter Warne (Clark Gable) and both started as an unsuitable pair that grew to be lovers.
+The plot follows Ellie Andrews (Claudette Colbert), who has been whisked away by her father on his yacht to keep her away from her new husband, King Westley.
+Determined to reunite with him, Ellie jumps ship, swims to shore, and sets off for New York.
+Along the way, she meets a reporter, Peter Warne (Clark Gable), and though they start off as an unlikely pair, their journey brings them together in unexpected ways.

-Both Colbert and Gable felt the movie was not going to be good enough and gave Capra a lot of bull.
-Even the movie’s iconic scene where Colbert lifted up her skirt to stop a car during the hitchhiking scene, was not so easy to film for Capra as Colbert refused to do the scene claiming it was not lady like, but upon seeing a body double do it, she later changed her mind and did it herself.
+Both Colbert and Gable initially believed the movie wouldn’t amount to much and gave director Frank Capra a hard time.
+Even the film’s iconic hitchhiking scene, where Colbert lifts her skirt to stop a car, wasn’t easy to shoot—she originally refused, saying it wasn’t ladylike.
+However, after seeing a body double perform the scene, she changed her mind and did it herself.

 0 comments: